mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 ok      sigmaos/example 0.515s
 ```

-Now extend `TestExample1` to implement the exercise.
+Now extend `TestExerciseNamed` to implement the exercise.
 `fslib/fslib_test` has many `fslib` tests, which may provide
 inspiration.

 Note that the state stored in the `named` root directory is
-persistent; `named` used an `etcd` has its backend, which is a
+persistent; `named` uses an `etcd` for storage, which is a
-widely-used key-value server implemented using Raft.
-So, your test
+widely-used, fault-tolerant, key-value server implemented using Raft.
-should clean up after itself, because, otherwise, if you run it again,
+So, your test should clean up after itself, because, otherwise, if you
-it will fail, because your file already exists.
+run it again, it will fail, because your file already exists.

+### Exercise 2: Read a file from S3

+Named is a for storing small files (e.g., symbolic links that servers
+use to advertise their existence).
+SigmaOS has proxy server to access
+other storage systems such as S3.
+Each machine in SigmaOS runs an
+`s3` server and you read/write files in S3 using the pathname
+`name/s3/~any/`, which tells SigmaOS to use any of the available S3
+proxies.

+In this exercise, you will read a file in S3 using the same FsLib
+interface as in the previous exercise.
+Extend `TestExerciseS3`
+to:
+  - [ ] Read the file `name/s3/~any/9ps3/gutenberg/pg-tom_sawyer.txt`
+  - [ ] Count the number of occurrences of the word `the`

+Note that `MakeTstateAll` creates an instance of SigmaOS with `named`
+and other kernel services (such as `s3` servers).

+For this exercise you need an AWS credential file in your home
+directory `~/.aws/credentials`, which has the secret access key for
+AWS, which we will post on Piazza.

-### Exercise 2: Spawn a `proc`
+### Exercise 3: Spawn a `proc`

 In this exercise, you will familiarize yourself with the `procclnt` API.
 In
 order to do so, you will learn how to write a basic `proc`, spawn it, and wait